Garuda descended on the Indraloka (the land of Indra), in

 without drinking Amrita."

-Trying to stop Garuda from taking away the Amrita, Indra hurled his Vajrayudha (a deadly weapon made with the hardened bone of a sage named Dadhichi) at Garuda.
+Trying to stop Garuda from taking away Amrita, Indra hurled his Vajrayudha (a deadly weapon made with the hardened bone of a sage named Dadhichi) at Garuda.

-Trying to stop Garuda from taking away the Amrita, Indra hurled his Vajrayudha (a deadly weapon made with the hardened bone of a sage named Dadhichi) at Garuda.
+Trying to stop Garuda from taking away Amrita, Indra hurled his Vajrayudha (a deadly weapon made with the hardened bone of a sage named Dadhichi) at Garuda.

 Struck

 even a slight pain.
-But I will respect the sage from whose backbone this weapon
+But I will respect the sage, from whose backbone this weapon

 was made.
 I will also respect you and the Vajra.
 So, I will let the weapon cut